notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 Sets the characters that are considered part of a "word" for quick selections using double-click, [Smart Highlighting](#highlighting), or the "match whole word only" in a normal search expression.
 It is also used for [auto-completion](../auto-completion/#create-auto-completion-definition-files).
 This setting does _not_ affect a [regular expression](../searching/#regular-expressions)'s interpretation of a word character or word boundary.

 * **Word character list**
-    * `☐ Use default Word character list as it is`: for Smart Highlighting (see above) or the Normal search mode in the Find and Replace dialogs, will use the normal alphanumeric rules for determining what constitutes a word for "Match Whole Word Only"
+    * `☐ Use default Word character list as it is`: For Smart Highlighting (see above) or the Normal search mode in the Find and Replace dialogs, will use the normal alphanumeric rules for determining what constitutes a word for "Match Whole Word Only".
         * The default "word characters" include anything that Unicode considers alphanumeric, plus the underscore "_" character.
-            * Includes: standard Latin characters, accented characters, letter-like symbols, superscript digits, and enclosed (circled) digits
+            * Includes: Standard Latin characters, accented characters, letter-like symbols, superscript digits, and enclosed (circled) digits
-            * Excludes: punctuation, mathematical operators, box drawing, arrows, emoji, or other such symbols.
+            * Excludes: Punctuation, mathematical operators, box drawing, arrows, emoji, or other such symbols
-    * `☐ Add your character as part of word`: sometimes, the default "word character list" isn't sufficient for you; if you want other characters to be considered in "whole word only", add them here
+    * `☐ Add your character as part of word`: Sometimes, the default "word character list" may not be sufficient to you; if you want other characters to be considered in "whole word only", add them here.
         * The value should be a string consisting of all the additional characters you would like to be included as a "word character".
         * Spaces are liable to cause problems, and are not recommended to be present in this entry.
 If you try to add a space, the dialog box will show a warning message.
         * If you have characters in this box, then later come and delete them all out, it will not fully stop using those extra characters as delimiters until you  switch the preference back to using the default word character list, or restart Notepad++.